-In June of 2015, the Accrediting Commission for Community and Junior Colleges reaffirmed that Barstow Community College (BCC) meets the high standards of excellence in education and services set forth by the U.S. Department of Education.
+In June of 2018, the Accrediting Commission for Community and Junior Colleges reaffirmed that BCC meets the high standards of excellence in education and services set forth by the U.S. Department of Education.
 This accreditation means that BCC provides degrees and certificates that are recognized by other colleges, universities and employers throughout the world.

 Whether you are coming to BCC straight from high school, preparing for a career change, returning to college to finish a degree, or laying the foundation for an advanced degree, we have certificate and degree programs that will fit your needs.
-All of us are here to support you on your journey.
+BCC has gained a reputation for its small class sizes and easy access to caring faculty and dedicated counselors who are ready to help you develop your educational plans and guide you to completion.
+We also offer vibrant student life opportunities with a variety of clubs, theatre and music groups, and athletics.